Life Challenges In Gaza: Massive Destruction And Israeli Intransigence Hinder Reconstruction

 The humanitarian aid file remains one of the most pressing challenges and a key focus of the discussions, especially with the onset of winter, whose heavy rains have swept away homes and tents.
 This is in addition to the suffering of hundreds of thousands of Palestinians due to a lack of adequate housing, heating, and food, as well as the shortages of medicine and medical equipment in hospitals.

-In figures, the Government Media Office in Gaza announced in a statement on Oct.
-5 that the occupation army has dropped approximately 200,000 tons of explosives on Gaza since the start of the war on Oct.
-7, 2023, causing destruction estimated at around 90 percent.
-This includes damage to or destruction of 95 percent of the Strip's schools and the complete or partial destruction of 38 hospitals across the enclave.
+In figures, the Government Media Office in Gaza announced in a statement on Oct 5 that the occupation army has dropped approximately 200,000 tonnes of explosives on Gaza since the start of the war on Oct 7, 2023, causing destruction estimated at around 90%.
+This includes damage to or destruction of 95% of the Strip's schools and the complete or partial destruction of 38 hospitals across the enclave.

 According to the office, the number of martyrs and missing persons has reached 76,639 people, including 9,500 missing whose fate remains unknown.
 The number of injured stands at 169,583, including 4,800 cases of amputation and 1,200 cases of paralysis.
 The statement also noted that 2,700 families have been erased from the civil registry after being entirely wiped out, while more than 12,000 cases of miscarriage have been recorded due to food shortages and the lack of healthcare.